Follow @SESYouthMinistry on Instagram

 Saint Elizabeth Seton Youth Ministry is currently expanding in its high school ministry.
 It currently offers a thriving, Christ-centered, community-minded Life Teen program on selected Sunday evenings, 6:30 – 8 PM.
 SES Life Teen is open to all high school students, Freshman – Senior, whether or not they are members of the parish.
 All students are welcome to experience an “SES Life Night” for one night, and if a student desires to return, a release form must be filled out by the parents that will cover the entirety of the school year.

-A weekly youth group gathering called IGNITE will be held Wednesday evenings.
+A weekly youth group gathering called IGNITE will be held on selected Wednesday evenings.
 Please refer to the Events section of our website for more information.

 Sacrament of Confirmation

 Saint Elizabeth Seton offers a dynamic program to high school Confirmation students, utilizing both Life Teen and Ascension Press’ Chosen program.
 Students will need to attend a combination of Chosen classes, held during the week, and Life Nights, held on Sunday evenings, over the course of two years.
 Confirmation students will be aided by incredible CORE team leaders and a youth minister who is excited and ready to lead them in their faith journey.